sjbruce/buoy_data_ingest/msc-datamart/README.md

 1. Test that the package is installed by running `python -m msc_ingest.parse_xml sample.xml` from this directory

-1. Edit dd_swob_marine.conf as needed (optional)
+1. Edit dd_swob_marine.conf as needed, eg to change temp directory

-1. Create a postgres database and run `db.sql` to create a table
+1. Create a postgres database and run `db.sql` to create a table, and GRANT permissions to a user to read/write

+1. Edit `msc_ingest/buoy_list.txt` with a list of buoys you want.
+See 'Buoy list' below.

 1. Change this line in `msc_ingest/ingest_to_db.py`: `db_string = "postgres://user:pass@host:5432/database"` to reflect your DB settings.